spritewidget/spritewidget/README.md

 ## Perform custom drawing

-Flutter Sprites provides a default set of drawing primitives, but there are cases where you may want to perform custom drawing.
+SpriteWidget provides a default set of drawing primitives, but there are cases where you may want to perform custom drawing.
 To do this you will need to subclass either the Node or NodeWithSize class and override the paint method:

     class RedCircle extends Node {
       RedCircle(this.radius);